-With traits like these, you’d never expect a psychopath to be charming, but they are sometimes extraordinarily so (with those they are targeting).
+With traits like these you’d never expect a psychopath to be charming, but they are often extraordinarily so.

-Psychopaths wear what’s called “the mask of sanity” that hides the truth that lies beneath.
-The Mask allows them to move through society undetected.
+Psychopaths wear what’s called a “mask of sanity,” which hides the truth that lies beneath.
+This mask allows them to move through society undetected.
 They’re smooth talkers with a lot to say.
-They’re totally relaxed since they have no fear or anxiety, and this makes others around them relax.
-Strong social skills are their predatory edge; these skills bring the psychopath into contact with many potential victims, and make these “targets” comfortable and open to contact.
+They’re very relaxed since they have no fear or anxiety, and this makes others around them relax.
+Strong social skills and unshakable confidence are their predatory edge; these skills bring the psychopath into contact with many potential victims, and make these “targets” comfortable and open to contact.

 Just when you need your intuition to alert you to danger, it will be disarmed by the psychopath.

 According to research published in the article “The Mask of Sanity Revisited: Psychopathic Traits and Affective Mimicry,” (Evolutionary Psychological Science, June 2015), successful opportunists use insincere emotional displays to appear trustworthy, and people with psychopathic traits make use of emotional mimicry in order to avoid detection.
 “More specifically,” the author writes, “individuals with psychopathic traits may be able to express fraudulent emotions that appear genuine to the people around them.
 Cleckley’s use of the title ‘The Mask of Sanity’ may be more appropriate than even he knew.”

 Psychopaths aren’t able to experience love, and they consider it a weakness that creates vulnerability they can use to their advantage.
 These predators gain a victim’s trust and love and then involve them in sham relationships that inevitably result in serious harm.